CV: Dr Sage Brice

 Sage Brice combines research in cultural geography with a lively contemporary art practice.
 Her work incorporates drawing, sculpture, and socially-engaged, participatory art practices.
 She has exhibited widely, including at the Royal West of England Academy, Bristol; B-Side Festival, Portland; and Pratt Manhattan Gallery, New York.
-Sage is a Lecturer at Durham Geography (from Jan 2021), and an honorary research fellow in the School of Geographical Sciences at the University of Bristol, UK.
+Sage is an Assistant professor at Durham Geography (from Jan 2021), and a British Academy Postdoctoral Fellow.
 Her research interrogates the politics of nature, particularly in relation to queer and trans ecologies of identity.
-She has an affinity for watery and fluid landscapes, and recent work explores problems of identity and ecology in the Huleh wetlands, in northern Israel-Palestine.
-Twitter: @Sage_Brice
+She has an affinity for watery and fluid landscapes, and her doctoral research explored problems of identity and ecology in the Huleh wetlands, in northern Israel-Palestine.
+Her BA Postdoctoral Fellowship examines everyday practices of gender under the pandemic conditions of Covid-19 and how they reflect bigger social questions about the nature of identity and subjectivity.
+It uses creative and collaborative methods, working with a small group of trans and nonbinary people to develop a graphic narrative output.
+This research builds on substantial artist-practitioner experience in socially and politically engaged art practice, and informs extensive pedagogical experience delivering original materials for both undergraduate and postgraduate students

 Education